 Results 1–10 of 42 for "Fact Sheet"X related to "SPEAKING OF EDUCATION: Preparing..."
-Refine Your Search Refine Your Search TopicChildren (3)Lesbian, gay, bisexual, transgender (3)Sexuality (3)Health disparities (2)Parenting (2) 12 more... [+] Race (2)Anxiety (1)Autism (1)Kids & the media (1)Marriage & divorce (1)Natural disasters (1)Safety & design (1)Socioeconomic status (1)Stress (1)Teens (1)Testing issues (1)Trauma (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2011 (1) Results 1–10 of 42 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 2.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
+Refine Your Search Refine Your Search TopicChildren (16)Teens (8)Pain (4)Lesbian, gay, bisexual, transgender (3)Race (3) 21 more... [+] Socioeconomic status (3)Autism (2)Health disparities (2)Parenting (2)ADHD (1)Anxiety (1)Disability (1)Eating disorders (1)Education (1)Human rights (1)Kids & the media (1)Learning & memory (1)Marriage & divorce (1)Natural disasters (1)Safety & design (1)Sexual abuse (1)Sleep (1)Stress (1)Testing issues (1)Therapy (1)Trauma (1)Hide detailsDocument TypeFact SheetXYear2013 (1)2012 (1)2011 (1) Results 1–10 of 42 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Health Care Reform: Disparities in Mental Health Status and Mental Health CareBlacks, Latinos, American Indians/Alaska Natives, and Asian Americans are over-represented in populations that are particularly at risk for mental health disorders.
 Additionally, minority individuals may experience symptoms that are undiagnosed, under-diagnosed, or misdiagnosed for cultural, linguistic, or historical reasons.Fact Sheet 2.Fact Sheet: Health Disparities Health disparities definitions vary but they all address differences in health status between one population group in comparison to a more advantaged group and most address issues of social justice and equity.Fact Sheet 3.Fact Sheet: Health Disparities and StressTypes of stress and how chronic stressors affect health disparities among racial/ethnic groups.Fact Sheet 4.Answers to Your Questions About Individuals With Intersex ConditionsA variety of conditions that lead to atypical development of physical sex characteristics are collectively referred to as intersex conditions.
-These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 7.Fact Sheet: Health Disparities and StressTypes of stress and how chronic stressors affect health disparities among racial/ethnic groups.Fact Sheet 8.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
-Fact Sheet 9.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
-Fact Sheet 10.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
-The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet Previous 1 2 3 ...
+These conditions can involve abnormalities of the external genitals, internal reproductive organs, sex chromosomes, or sex-related hormones.Fact Sheet 5.Understanding and Preventing Child Abuse and NeglectThe Child Abuse and Prevention Treatment Act (CAPTA) defines child abuse and neglect or child maltreatment as any recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse or exploitation, or an act or failure to act which presents an imminent risk of serious harm.Fact Sheet 6.Lo Que Las Niñas Y Jóvenes Sí Pueden HacerCon tus amigos, maestros y padres de familia, tú puedes hacer cambios en tu escuela, en la comunidad y hasta en los medios de comunicación.
+Fact Sheet 7.Answers to Your Questions About Same-Sex MarriageThe psychological and social aspects of committed relationships between same-sex partners resemble those of heterosexual partnerships, living in a state where same-sex marriage is outlawed can lead to chronic social stress and mental health problems, and same-sex couples are as fit and capable parents as heterosexual couples.
+Fact Sheet 8.Answers to Your Questions About Panic DisorderPanic disorder is a highly treatable condition that, once treated, does not lead to any permanent complications.
+The quality of economic, personal and health aspects of life can be severely impacted without treatment.Fact Sheet 9.PsycINFO® Frequently Asked QuestionsAnswers to frequently asked questions about APA's PsycINFO® database.Fact Sheet 10.FAQ for APA Response to International DisastersInformation about APA's response to international disasters, including web-based psychological resources, aiding the United Nations, fielding media inquiries, and donating to the American Red Cross.Fact Sheet Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 42 for "Fact Sheet"X related to "SPEAKING OF EDUCATION: Preparing..."